 This is sometimes called an “open space” land appraisal and does not use the traditional market value or capitalization rate that is frequently applied to commercial, residential, and home-use properties.

 Of course, agricultural exemptions generally require some agricultural effort on your land.
-We can help.

 Our team has experience in designing and executing on agricultural goals for property tax exemption purposes.
 Many requirements revolve around head of cattle grazed, bales of hay produced, hay leases, and other measures of “farming” productivity.